circulon/yii2-columnlistview/README.md

 ### Custom CSS classes for columns

-For example, if you to render something like this using 3 clumns:
+For example, if you want to render something like this using 3 clumns:

 ```html
   <div class="row">